Death of İpek Er

-İpek Er was an 18-year-old Kurdish student from Batman who died on 18 August 2020 following a suicide attempt on 16 July.
-She claimed that she had been drugged and raped by Musa Orhan, a specialized sergeant in the Turkish army and that he had done so before and that she could complain, but he would not be harmed by it.
+İpek Er was an 18-year-old student from Batman who died on 18 August 2020 following a suicide attempt on 16 July.
+She claimed that she had been drugged and raped by Musa Orhan, a specialized sergeant in the Turkish army, and that he had done so before and that she could complain, but he would not be harmed by it.
 Questioned by the authorities, he initially denied any wrongdoing, but after a forensic investigation he alleged that he had been intoxicated.
 Text messages in which he claimed to have raped Er repeatedly were circulated on social media.

 Events

 Er's family notified the police when she went missing on 24 June.
 She was found on 3 July in a house in Kurtalan, Siirt.
 Her family filed a criminal complaint against Orhan with the Siirt prosecutor's office on 7 July, stating that he had raped and abducted Er.
 According to her family, she had told him that she could not return home after the rape unless he married her.
 He reportedly sent her to a cousin of his in Izmir and said they would marry soon, but then turned off his phone so he could not be contacted.
 An investigation was begun on 10 July, together with a request that he be dismissed from the military.
 On 16 July, Er attempted to kill herself with her father's rifle.
 She survived but was badly injured and subsequently transferred to a hospital in Batman.